 Back in 2016, I fell in love with the Children’s Area at Boom Festival (in Portugal).
 It is called Young Dragons and I saw children playing with bubbles, colors, and blocks.
 They all had their own workshops and cinema there!

 I remember thinking at that point that I will surely bring my child to music festivals with me.
 Little did I know that I’d be taking my own baby to music festivals with me.

 My little Karma had a lot of fun in Modem festival’s Children’s Area.
 She met many other babies and got noisy with them.
 She also had her first little fight with another baby (aww).
 Sadly Wonderland Festival in Germany did not have a Children’s Area but we spent most of our time in the Chai Shop which was next to the Chill Out Floor.

 ALWAYS Keep an Eye

 This point is very obvious but I do feel it is my duty to mention it to all my blog readers.
 Being a parent, you must be habitual of keeping an eye on your baby by now.
 Festivals are no different.

 One parent or a close friend that you can trust should be with the baby at all times.
-Keep an eye and make sure your baby is well-fed, hydrated, is wearing sun protection if needed and is not cold or not warm.
+Keep an eye and make sure your baby is well-fed, hydrated, is wearing sun protection if needed and is not cold or not hot.

 If you’re sitting on the grass, be mindful of where the baby is crawling and what he or she is putting in the mouth.
-People consume all sorts of drugs at festivals and you don’t want your baby to find a baggy and start eating it.
+People consume all sorts of drugs at festivals and you don’t want your baby to find a baggy with intoxicants and start eating it.

 Stay Sober [at least one of you]